About U Visa Certifications

 - the immigrant must be helpful to law enforcement in the investigation or prosecution of the crime

 The first obstacle: Proving helpfulness to law enforcement

-After having gone through the traumatizing experience of being victimized and providing assistance in the investigation of the crime; a victim must then obtain law enforcement certification—certifying that in fact she was helpful in the investigation.
+After having gone through the traumatizing experience of being victimized and providing assistance in the investigation of the crime, the victim must then obtain law enforcement certification—certifying that in fact she was helpful in the investigation.

-On October 9, 2015, Governor Jerry brown signed Bill SB 647- Victims of Crimes: Nonimmigrant Status, designed to help qualified victims obtain a certification from law enforcement.
+October 2015: Governor Jerry Brown signs Bill SB 647- Victims of Crimes: Nonimmigrant Status designed to help qualified victims obtain a certification from law enforcement.
 Where there is a qualified crime, the bill requires law enforcement and other designated agencies to fill out and sign the certification request within 90 days, unless they can prove the victim was uncooperative.
 If the victim is in deportation proceedings the time limit is only 14 days.
-The bill further establishes a rebuttable presumption that victims who have
+The bill further establishes a Rebuttable Presumption that victims who have